Expert Septic Tank Maintenance & Pumping: Affordable Service Checklist

 What it normally costs, and what drives the price

-DIY upkeep that actually moves the needle
+DIY upkeep that in fact moves the needle

 Early indications you require service soon